kuleuven/iRODS-User-Training/04_WebDav_Handson.md

 <img align="center" src="img/WebDav-network-drive-login.png" width="400px">

-- Enter your user u-account
+- Enter your user u-account.
-- Paste the password you obtained in the login page
+- Paste the password you obtained in the login page.
 - Click “ok”.